muratk5n/thirdwave/en/README.md

 distribution of H2 to cities.
 If most do not have CHP, gas heating units, then as a first step it is converted to electricity at a local hub, the last mile remains the same.
 Then as people convert their units, they can get the gas directly from their city.
-Seeing the supply at the consumer's doorstep carmakers will be encouraged, and will speed up production of their FCEV vehicles.
+Seeing such massive supply at the consumer's doorstep, all kinds of end-use products are encouraged, carmakers for example, for more production of FCEVs.

 ---